libretro/FreeIntv/README.md

 # FreeIntv
 FreeIntv is a libretro emulation core for the Mattel Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

+## Authors

+FreeIntv was created by David Richardson.

+## License
+The FreeIntv core is licensed under GPLv3.
+More information at https://github.com/markwkidd/FreeIntv/blob/master/LICENSE.

 ## BIOS
 FreeIntv requires two Intellivision BIOS files to be placed in the libretro 'system' folder for proper emulation: